Alabama Board of Nursing Alert

 Annual License Renewal for 2018

-Online License Renewal Applications for 2018 are now being accepted.
-All 2017 health care facility licenses will expire December 31, 2017.
-Any health care facility that does not renew its license by December 31, 2017, or does not renew its license and pay the accrued late fees by January 31, 2018, will no longer be licensed.
+The Online License Renewal period for 2018 has passed.
+All 2017 health care facility licenses expired December 31, 2017.
+Any health care facility that did not renew its license by December 31, 2017 or renew its license and pay the accrued late fees by January 31, 2018, is no longer licensed.
+The initial licensure process is required after a license has been terminated.
+Operating this facility without an appropriate license from this agency is a violation of Alabama law.

 The Division of Provider Services processes initial licensure and certification applications, maintains and distributes health care facilities and certified provider directories, and publishes, maintains and distributes facility licensure rules.
 The division also processes bed change requests, change of ownership applications, and provides consultation to health care providers and the general public relating to health care licensure requirements and certification standards and procedures.